 Inspiring ideas for street photography you can use today

-Going out on the streets, something usually sparks an idea for street photography, but what if you are in a photographer’s block and can’t find anything to photograph?
+Going out on the streets usually sparks an idea for street photography, but what if you are in a photographer’s block and can’t find anything to photograph?
 For that, I have this inspiration list.

-Often, it’s best to try and find something for yourself.
+Often, it’s best to try to find something for yourself.
 Inspiration can hit you from unexpected corners.
-Going somewhere new can often help, or trying out a new technique.
+Going somewhere new can usually help, or trying out a new technique.
 Maybe borrowing a friend’s camera or lens can help, too.

-But sometimes, those tools aren’t available, or, let’s be honest, you just don’t feel like it.
+But sometimes, those tools aren’t available, or you just don’t feel like it.
 So, we can chase ideas and try to (re)spark our inspiration that way.

 Street photo ideas for right this second